cxlvinchau/hips/docs/getting_started.rst

 Note that we have added an upper bound for variable ``x_1``.
 In HIPS it is necessary to add bounds to integer variables because many heuristics explicitly require bounds.
-However, this does not actually impose a limitation, as also mentioned in :cite:`Fischetti2005`, because solvable mixed-integer programs cannot have unbounded variables.
+However, this does not actually impose a limitation, as also mentioned in :cite:`Fischetti2005`, because an optimal solution to a solvable mixed-integer program has to be finite.

 Solving the program using branch and bound
 __________________________________________